cs3216/cs3216.github.io/assignments/facebook.md

 choose your tools wisely depending on the needs of your application.

-Popular transport solution [Grab](http://grab.com/) initially started with a Rails and Node.js stack but later migrated the computationally intensive opertions to separate Golang services due to better concurrency.
+Popular transport solution [Grab](http://grab.com/) initially started with a Rails and Node.js stack but later migrated the computationally intensive operations to separate Golang services due to better concurrency.
 [Uber](http://uber.com) initially migrated from [MySQL to PostgreSQL](https://www.yumpu.com/en/document/view/53683323/migrating-uber-from-mysql-to-postgresql) but later [switched back to MySQL](https://eng.uber.com/mysql-migration/) due to scaling issues with Postgres.